incorrect return value of Pathname.realdirpath of Pathname objects created by Pathname.entries

 I think it would be worth to add an example to Pathname#entries and I'm unsure if such low-level method is useful at all in Pathname.

-#4 Updated by Akira Tanaka almost 4 years ago
+#4 Updated by Akira Tanaka about 4 years ago

 - Status changed from Open to Closed